-Arrangements for applications for places in the normal year of intake (reception in primary and infant schools and year 3 in junior schools) will be made in accordance with Lincolnshire County Council's co-ordinated admission arrangements.

-Lincolnshire residents can apply online via the parent portal at www.lincolnshire.gov.uk/schooladmissions, by telephone or by requesting a paper application.
+Arrangements for applications for places in the normal year of intake (reception in primary and infant schools and year 3 in Junior schools) will be made in accordance with Lincolnshire County Council's co-ordinated admission arrangements.
+Lincolnshire residents can apply online via the parent portal on our website, by telephone or by requesting a paper application.
 Residents in other areas must apply through their home local authority.
-Community and voluntary controlled schools will use the Lincolnshire County Council's coordinated scheme published online for these applications and the relevant Local Authority will make the offers of places on our behalf as required by the School Admissions Code (2014).
+Community and voluntary controlled schools will use the Lincolnshire County Council's coordinated scheme published online for these applications and the relevant Local Authority will make the offers of places on our behalf as required by the School Admissions Code (2021).